Bora people

-The Bora are an indigenous tribe of the Peruvian, Colombian, and Brazilian Amazon, located between the Putumayo and Napo rivers.
+The Bora are an Indigenous tribe of the Peruvian, Colombian, and Brazilian Amazon, located between the Napo, Putumayo and Caqueta rivers.

 Ethnography

 The Bora speak a Witotan language and comprise approximately 2,000 people.

 In the last forty years, the Bora have become a largely settled people living mostly in permanent forest settlements.

 The animist Bora worldview makes no distinction between the physical and spiritual worlds, and spirits are considered to be present throughout the world.